What is ‘money guidance’?

 The competency framework sets out the core competencies every Money Guider needs so they can provide a safe, quality service for customers.
 It is designed for anyone who provides any type of money guidance whatever their sector or job role.

-The self-development tools can help you put the competency framework into action by reviewing and informing the money guidance you deliver.
+The mapping and development tools can help you put the competency framework into action by reviewing and informing the money guidance you deliver.

-Can you help me use the self-development tools?
+Can you help me use the mapping and development tools?

 How can I get involved in the Money Guiders programme?